patebry/pate-citibot-api/README.md

 ## Starting the API

-run the command `yarn start` or `npm start` once the start script has been made to start the API on port 4000
+run the command `yarn start` or `npm start` once the .env file has been created and set up to start the API on port 4000

 This port can be changed in `app.js` under `const port`